twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-28-seeing-contemplative%zh.rst

 For people who do not have the chances of seeing samaṇas they need to be very careful how to use the many media.
 Because there are many unwholesome things and matters are going on.
 Out of greed and hatred, some foolish people using the media exploit and harm others.
 Even politicians or some world leaders using them to harm the opposition.
 With the help of science to harm people are more easier and have great consequences than before.

-(2) The unsurpassed hearing: suṇantānuttariya
+(2) The unsurpassed hearing: savaṇānuttariyaṃ

 We have ears and hear many types of sound and voices.
 Most people are not using their ears properly or wisely.
 Therefore, there are a lot of noise pollution going on.
 Mostly these are artificial sound and voices by men and barking dogs.
 Even pollution of the ear can be divided into 2; material sound and human voices or speech.
 In modern-day noise, pollution are big problems.
 Human life is not quiet anymore.
 There are noises or sound from machines, animals (especially dogs barking) and music, etc.